aukarthik/demo-repo/README.md

 # demo-repo
-To check for demo
+To check for demo.
-This is a read me file
+This is a read-me file